enaaab460/car-cost-calculator/README.md

 # How to install:

-## from firefox extensions marketplace:
+## from chrome extensions marketplace:
+For the time being, the extension will not be on chrome extension storeplace, as creating a developer account requires a fee (the nerve of those guys), and my bank doesn't play nice with Google.

+## from release:
+extract the zip file, navigate to `chrome://extensions/` in chrome, load unpacked, select the unpacked folder

 ## from source:
-run `npm install` then `npm run build` in root directory, then temporarily load manifest.json from `build/firefox`
+run `npm install` then `npm run build` in root directory, then temporarily load manifest.json from `build/chrome`

 # Acknowledgements / Dependencies: